-The TrustFactory PA annually reviews this CPS and may make revisions and updates to policies as required by changes in requirements, standards, laws and regulations or other circumstances.
+The TrustFactory PA annually reviews this CPS and may make revisions and updates to policies as required by changes in the Requirements, standards, laws and regulations or other circumstances.
 Any updates become binding for all Certificates that have been issued or are to be issued upon the date of the publication of the updated version of this CPS.

-New or modified versions of the CP, this CPS, Subscriber Agreements, or Relying Party agreements are published within ten days after being digitally signed by the TrustFactory Policy Authority.
+New or modified versions of the CP, this CPS, Subscriber Agreements, or Relying Party agreements are published within ten days after being approved and digitally signed by the TrustFactory PA.